GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

         gcloud container clusters create hello-cluster --num-nodes=2

     This command creates a cluster of two machines.
-You may choose a different size, but two is a good starting point.
+You can choose a different size, but two is a good starting point.

-    It may take several mintues for the cluster to be created.
+    It might take several minutes for the cluster to be created.
 You can check the cloud console at http://cloud.google.com/console, under the Container Engine section, to see that your cluster is running.
 You will also be able to see the individual running VMs under the Compute Engine section.
 Note that once the cluster is running, you will be charged for the VM usage.

-3. Configure gcloud to use your cluster by default, so you don't have to specify it every time for the remaining gcloud commands.
+3. Configure the gcloud command-line tool to use your cluster by default, so you don't have to specify it every time for the remaining gcloud commands.

         gcloud config set container/cluster hello-cluster